-FITNESS PROFESSIONAL NUTRITIONAL ADVISOR/NRN (CERTIFICATE IV IN NUTRITION) ACCREDITED PRACTISING DIETITIAN CLIENT QUE RY: 'What supplements/vitamins s should I take?'
+FITNESS PROFESSIONAL NUTRITIONAL ADVISOR/NRN (CERTIFICATE IV IN NUTRITION) ACCREDITED PRACTISING DIETITIAN CLIENT QUEF ?Y: 'What supplements/vitamins s should I take?'
 WITHIN SCOPE RESPONSE: You can be expected to meet your daily nutrient needs by selecting foods from each of the five food groups, in amounts aligned with the foundation diet.
-If you have any concerns about eating the right foods to help you meet your nutritional needs, I would recommend you seek the advice of an Accredited Practising Dietitian to get a full dietary assessment and advice.
+If you have any concerns about eating the right foods to help you meet your nutritional needs, I would recommend you seek the advice of an APD to get a full dietary assessment and advice.
 (Fitness Australia, 2017) Given our soils have been leached of nutrients through modern day farming techniques, even foods once considered healthy, now no longer contain nutrients important for long term health.
 As such, it can be beneficial to go through and identify any nutritional deficiencies in your diet, and consider supplementation if required.
+However, we will firstly need to consult a pharmacist if you are currently taking medication or experiencing at-risk factors.
 (DAA, 2018) (NHMRC, 2017) Given your current digestive health issues including irregular bowel motions, frequent abdominal bloating and floating stools, it is encouraged to firstly identify trigger foods which may be causing inflammation and thus reduced nutrient absorption.
 Various tests, such as coeliac testing and hydrogen breath test may be implemented to identify trigger foods, and supplementation recommended based on absorptive capacity and inflammatory state.
 OUTSIDE SCOPE RESPONSE: Given our soils have been leached of nutrients through modern day farming techniques, even foods once considered healthy, now no longer contain nutrients important for long term health.
 As such, it can be beneficial to go through and identify any nutritional deficiencies in your diet, and consider supplementation if required.
 (DAA, 2018) (NHMRC, 2017) Given your current digestive health issues including irregular bowel motions, frequent abdominal bloating and floating stools, it would be wise to firstly identify trigger foods which may be causing inflammation and thus reduced nutrient absorption.
 Various tests, such as coeliac testing and hydrogen breath testing would be beneficial to identify trigger foods, and supplementation would be recommended based on the findings of your absorptive capacity and inflammatory state.
-NOT APPLICABLE Technically there are no limits, however ethics do come into play and a Dietitian would not advise a client to take supplements if they had nutritional toxicity (unless medically indicated).
+NOT APPLICABLE Technically there are no limits, however ethics do come into play and a dietitian would not advise a client to take supplements if they had nutritional toxicity (unless medically indicated).